Automation in the Audio Mastering World

-Before digging into a few examples, how does one exactly define what mastering automation is in the first place?
+Before digging into our examples, how does one exactly define what mastering automation is in the first place?
 And how does it compare to automating in the mix stage?

 Automation in mastering versus mixing is not that much different.
 You’re still setting a predetermined time-based adjustment on your parameter of choice using a DAW—whether it’s volume rides, EQ, compression threshold adjustments, etc. The actual method for setting your automations might vary depending on your DAW, but the principle remains the same.